Alfresco/alfresco-content-app/docs/getting-started.md

 #### Application Logo

-The default logo displayed in the top left corner of the Alfresco Content Application can be easily changed:
+The default logo displayed in the top left corner of the Alfresco Content Application can be changed:

 1. Place your custom logo image file in the [app-name]/src/assets/images folder.
 The displayed image will resize automatically, an image with extreme width/height might not retain its dimensions.